sergiocollado/potpourri/Notes_on_Linux/06_Notes_on_Linux_Character_Device_Drivers.md

 ({ void *__mptr = (void *)(ptr);
 ((type *)(__mptr - offsetof(type, member))); })
 ```
-To understand these two lines of the macro, we need to get familiar with the following concepts.
+To understand these two lines of the macro, we need to get familiar with the following concepts:
  - typeof()
  - offsetof()
  - Compound Statements

 1. `typeof()`: It is a very useful operator helpful to find out the type of the argument at run time.
 Using typeof we can write a simple macro which can work for multiple types.
 For example the swap function defined in kernel.h